zhaodg/Github-Repository/README.md

 6. <https://github.com/toddreed/Touchpose> Touchposé is a set of classes for iOS that renders screen touches when a device is connected to a mirrored display.
 7. <https://github.com/zedoul/ZDStickerView> ZDStickerView is the Objective-C module for iOS and offer complete configurability, including movement, resizing, rotation and more, with one finger. https://www.cocoacontrols.com/controls/zdstickerview
+8. <https://github.com/eroth/ERJustifiedFlowLayout> A subclass of UICollectionViewFlowLayout for iOS that supports different types of cell justification and inter-cell spacing.

 ##Text
 1. <https://github.com/zipme/RQShineLabell> Secret app like text animation — Edit
 ##image